webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Collection Auto-Add

 Search for and specify [collections](collections.md) that this crawl workflow should automatically add archived items to as soon as crawling finishes.
 Canceled and Failed crawls will not be added to collections.

-## Review Settings

-This section lists all the previously entered settings for final review.
-If there are any errors from the previous form sections, they will be listed at the top.
-The errors need to be corrected before the crawl workflow can be created.